msdkarimi/SEEM/README.md

   - Panoptic segmentation ground truth images
   - The panoptic JSON file simply outlines the segments-info for each image in the training dataset.
 These segments-info specify the categories and IDs obtained through the panoptic API, there is not any polygons.
   - Semantic segmentation ground truth images
   - The grounding ground truth JSON file is where we define a sentence or sentences for each segmentation(polygon).
 Later in the SEEM model, these sentences will be encoded into embeddings using a language encoder.
 These embeddings will then be combined with vision features to create a unified representation.
+  - To produce the panoptic ground truth images accurately, we must identify not just the regions of interest but also include other pixel classes.
+This entails incorporating generic classes like "wall" or "ceiling" into the specification.